lvillasen/RedPitaya-C-Periphery/README.md

 ```
 where xxx.c is the name of the C file.

-- The program leds_counter.c will display a binary incremental counter at a rate of 1Hz on the leds of the RedPitaya board.
+- The program leds_counter.c displays a binary incremental counter at a rate of 1Hz on the leds of the RedPitaya board.

 # Credits